graymanto/video-streamer/README.md

 ## Testing

-To run the build in http tests:
+To run the built in http tests:

 ```sh
 npm test